oceanprotocol-archive/OEPs/14/README.md

     "creationDatetime": "2018-05-18T16:00:00Z",
     "updateDatetime": "2018-05-18T16:00:00Z",
     "contentState": "PENDING",
+    "metadata" : {
         "name": "transaction logs jan.2018",
         "mimeType": "text/csv",
         "attributes": [ .. ],
         "parameters": [ .. ],
         "links": [ .. ]
 	}
+}
 ```

 #### Orchestration Layer

 The AGENT node will be in charge of manage the Assets creation.
+The Ocean DB integration is optional, so the Metadata will be stored there only an Ocean DB interface implementation is provided.
-Assets MUST be persisted in the Decentralized VM and Ocean DB, storing in the Decentralized DB only the essential information to run the Smart Contracts.
+Assets MUST be persisted in the Decentralized VM and Ocean DB (if the configuration is provided), storing in the Decentralized DB only the essential information to run the Smart Contracts.

 Ocean DB will store the complete metadata information.
 To coordinate the creation of the Assets in a consistent way in both data stores, the AGENT will implement an Orchestration component in charge of that.

 The AGENT will coordinate the creation of an Asset writing initially in the Decentralized VM.
 It will return a **Transaction Receipt** (see more details about the [Transaction Receipt model](https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethgettransactionreceipt)).